-- Face recognition verification (ex: drivers license photo ID and biometric verification)
+- Face recognition verification (ex: driver's license photo ID and biometric verification)

 - Document verification (ex: bank statements)

 Customer Due Diligence (CDD) is a KYC procedure typically included under an AML compliance program.
-It means that the institution has taken reasonable steps, suggested and outlined by the law, to build and maintain a risk profile about each customer.
+It means that the institution has taken reasonable steps, suggested and outlined by the law, to build and maintain a risk profile for each customer.
 The risk profile attempts to better understand the customer or client by evaluating them based on their investment and banking activities.

 Enhanced Due Diligence (EDD) is another crucial KYC procedure that falls under AML.
-When organizations identify high-risk clients through their risk profile, additional information is collected to determine the next steps.
+When organizations identify high-risk clients through their risk profiles, additional information is collected to determine the next steps.
 These next steps may entail collecting more information, such as comparing their information against global lists of politically exposed people (PEP) while trying to determine the ultimate beneficial owners (UBOs) of the funds.

 KYC Verification and AML Compliance with Instnt

-When using Instnt to do the heavy-lifting of customer identity verification, you’ll discover friction-free customer onboarding that’s fast, easy, trust-building, and compliant.
+When using Instnt to do the heavy lifting of customer identity verification, you’ll discover friction-free customer onboarding that’s fast, easy, trust-building, and compliant.
 All you have to do is paste a code into your onboarding flow.